CPAN-Security/security.metacpan.org/docs/eu-cra-summary.md

   * …made in such a way that security updates may be automatically applied within an appropriate time frame
   * …and more.

-Manufacturers must report on actively exploited vulnerabilities and severe incidents via an ENISA-run single reporting platform (as laid out in [Article 16]
+Manufacturers must report on actively exploited vulnerabilities and severe incidents via an ENISA-run single reporting platform, as laid out in [Article 16]

 * …in the way described in [Article 14(2)]
   * …submit an early warning if actively exploited vulnerabilities within 24 hours of discovery